NLnetLabs/rotonda-doc/manual/source/why.rst

 meta-data about the whereabouts of these routes.
 Some of the purposes of storing these routes would be troubleshooting, and (longitudinal) analysis.

-"Engaging passively" may mean that the collector wil connect over BMP (BGP Monitoring Protocol), out-of-band, with one or more BGP routers.
-In this case the collector, called a 'BMP Station' (:RFC:`7854`), will **not** be a node in the BGP network.
+"Passively engages" may mean that the collector wil connect over BMP (BGP Monitoring Protocol), out-of-band, with one or more BGP routers.
+In this case the collector, called a "BMP Station" (:RFC:`7854`), will **not** be a node in the BGP network.
 It will only require the packet parsing features of BGP in order to be able to extract the routes, and to be able to gather metadata.

-More commonly, though, Route Collectors **are** a node in the BGP network and the collector tries to "speak passively".
+More commonly, though, Route Collectors **are** a node in the BGP network and the collector tries to "Passively Speak".
 As we saw, though, a passive speaker will have to engage in a minimum of speaking BGP.
 A Route Collector must never engage in best-path selection, or propagate routes to its peers whatsoever.
 Therefore, Route Collectors have no need for keeping state in RIBs as